2022 Big Machine Music City Grand Prix: Race

 After the restart, there were two separate incidents on lap 33.
 Alexander Rossi and Callum Ilott ended up in the turn 9 runoff area but were able to continue.
-Just beyond this in turn 10, Devlin DeFrancesco and Takuma Sato ended up in the wall, ending their days.
+Just beyond this in turn 10, Devlin DeFrancesco and Takuma Sato ended up in the wall, ending their race.
 These incidents brought out yet another full course caution, the forth of the race.
 On lap 52, Graham Rahal hit the wall in turn 4.
 Rinus VeeKay was unable to avoid Rahal and ran into the back of his car.
-Will Power and Jimmy Johnson—who were immediately behind—narrowly managed to miss the wreckage.
+Will Power and Jimmie Johnson—who were immediately behind—narrowly managed to miss the wreckage.
 VeeKay was able to limp back to the pits with front wing damage. Álex Palou had continued to lead the race until this point but pitted during the ensuing caution period.
 This gave the lead to Josef Newgarden on the restart.
 He was followed by Scott Dixon who had pitted twelve laps more recently than Newgarden.

 On lap 64, Kyle Kirkwood attempted a late pass of David Malukas on the inside of turn 9.
 When Malukas turned into the corner, he sandwiched Kirkwood between himself and the inside wall.
 This resulted in both cars sliding into the outside wall, ending their races.
 During the caution, Newgarden pitted which gave the lead to Scott Dixon.
 The race resumed with 11 laps to go.
 Four laps later with just 7 laps to go, Jimmy Johnson spun toward the end of the straight heading toward turn 4 and hit the wall.
 This brought out the seventh full course caution.
 On the restart two laps later, Josef Newgarden attempted to pass several cars on the inside of turn 9 (the first corner after the restart line).
-He push Romain Grosjean into the outside wall, ending his race.
+He pushed Romain Grosjean into the outside wall, ending his race.
 IndyCar officials decided to red flag the race out of a desire to end the race under green.
 The race resumed with two laps to go with Scott Dixon still leading, a lead which he held on to until the end of the race.
 This win was Dixon's 53rd, placing him second in all time American open-wheeled race wins, winning more than any driver besides A.J.
 Foyt.